zeekus/textfiles/pschism_build_document_with_spack.md

 set( USE_ICM ON CACHE BOOLEAN "Use ICM module")
 ```

-  5. *spack issue* diffutls@3.9 - As of spack v.20, diffutils3.9 is part of the bundle this is not compatible with hdf5@1.14.1-2.
+  5. *spack issues* diffutls@3.9 - As of spack v.20, diffutils3.9 is part of the bundle this is not compatible with hdf5@1.14.1-2.
-  Use, diffutils@3.8 instead.
+  Use, diffutils@3.8 instead if things don't compile with your defaults.
+You can tell spack to include a diffutils by adding '^diffutils@3.8' to your install command.

   6. *MPI on Azure( - Libfabric is not part of the Azure cluster.
       To use Libfabric on Azure, some post install magic needs to ocurr to install this subsystem on the head and compute nodes.
        The package information needs to be defined in packages.yaml.

-  7. *Compiler binaries* - Compilers.yaml on Spack v.20.
-Seems to point to newer intel compiler binaries by default.
+  7. *Compiler binaries* - Compilers.yaml on Spack v.20 and above seem to point to newer intel compiler binaries by default if you add intel-one-api.
   These need to be modified to point to the intel64 variants for things to compile.
+The intel64 version is for intel-classic.

   8. *Compiler info*
-    *I only tested intel@2021.6 with pschism.
+    *I only tested intel@2021.6 0 (aka classic-oneapi-compiler) with pschism.
 This version comes from intel-oneapi-compilers@2022.1.0.

-    *Compiler Flags needed none*
+    - Compiler Flags needed none.
-    *be careful with compiler flags.
-The first install, you may want to compile everything without flags.*
+    - Be careful with compiler flags.
+The first install, you may want to compile everything without flags.
-    *for better performance you many want to compile with O3 flags*
+    - If everything works, you may want to revisit and introduce some compiler flags.
+This will require a recompile.

+  Examples of some compiler flags you can feed to spack.
   cflags="-O3,-shared,-static,-pthread"

-   *from man page on gcc*
+   source: *gcc* man page

 ```
        -pthread